MatthewKelly12/Django_Rest_Tutorial/README.md

 	touch serializers.py urls.py

 ### Open In Text Editor
-To open in VS Code type the following in your command line.
+Open in your text editor or to open in VS Code type the following in your command line.

 	code .